nco/pynco/README.md

     Value can be a single value  or a list ( or any python iterable type or a numpy array).

-    If sType is NOT included then the type is inferred from the first value in the list if sType is included then any values in the list are NOT of sType are converted to sType
+    If sType is NOT included then the type is inferred from the first value in the list<br/> if sType is included then any values in the list are NOT of sType are converted to sType<br/><br/>

     For sType you can use the following: f, d, l/i, s, b, ub, us, u, ll, ull
     Or their numpy equivalents
     float32, float64, int32, int16, byte, ubyte, uint16, uint32, int64, uint64

-    For a netCDF3 character string use "c"or "char" For netCDF4 string(s) use "sng" or "string"
+    For a netCDF3 character string use "c"or "char"<br/>
+    For netCDF4 string(s) use "sng" or "string"<br/>

-    For mode you can use the single character abbreviations as per ncatted or the following words:
+    For mode you can use the single character abbreviations as per ncatted or the following words:<br/>
-    (a)ppend, (c)reate, (d)elete, (m)odify, (n)append, (o)verwrite
+    (a)ppend, (c)reate, (d)elete, (m)odify, (n)append, (o)verwrite<br/>

 * Limit and LimitSingle wrapper

 	the following are equivalent
     ```
    ncks -d time,0,8,2 -d time,10 -d lat,-20.0,20.0 -d lon,50.0,350.0  -d lev,,,4
    and